koaning/proglang-project/README.md

-# Detecting Programming Languages
+# 🪐 spaCy Project: Programming Languages NER

+This project attempts to detect programming languages using datasets from Stackoverflow and Reddit.
+The goal of the project is to make a model that could be used generally but it will specifically be used as a sentiment analysis exercise on reddit.
+We'd like to investigate how the different communities think about different programming languages.

-This project contains a spaCy project to detect programming languages.
-We compare spaCy NER models and a pattern matcher model.
+We typically compare two models in this project; a pattern matching model and a spaCy NER model.

 You can find a youtube series on these models on [this playlist]().
 The first 5 videos are made using spaCy 2.3, if you're interested in learning more about this project structure it'd be better to start watching [here]().

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 spaCy Project: Detecting Programming Languages in Stackoverflow and Reddit (Named Entity Recognition)

-This project attempts to detect programming languages.

 ## 📋 project.yml